Road to Sochi With Freestyle Team GB: Yellow Brick Road

 Read reviews of the best Verbier events

-Billy Morgan is one of the Britian's best chances of a Freestyle snowboarding medal at the Sochi Olympics.
+Meet one of Britian's best Freestyle medal chances at the Sochi Olympics; James Woods.

 The Relentless Freeze Festival did exactly what it said on the tin and those not wearing their ski jackets could be found with teeth chattering, huddled around the vin chaud stand wrapping themselves in a fruity alcoholic blanket.